dddjjjbbb/Grunz/README.md

 Note: If you do not have wget installed simply open the url above in your browser and save the file.

-**IMPORTANT**: Ensure you save this file to the root directory of the project. i.e it should be at the same level as `main.py`
+**IMPORTANT**: Ensure you save this file to the root directory of the project. i.e. it should be at the same level as `main.py`

 #### Dependencies